ImperialCollegeLondon/rse_further_git_course/episodes/l1-05-continuous_integration.md

 GitHub makes the failure of the CI pretty apparent but, by default, it will still allow the PR to be merged.
-At this point the CI is a useful aid to peer review but we can take things further by implementing some policy in the form of a "branch projection rule".
+At this point the CI is a useful aid to peer review but we can take things further by implementing some policy in the form of a "branch protection rule".
 We can use this to put two restrictions in place:

 1. No code can be pushed directly to the `main` branch, it must always be added via pull